cerst/structible/doc/src/main/paradox/usage/akka-http/index.md

 # Akka-Http

+$name.akka-http$ is available for Scala 2.12 and 2.13.

-The Akka-Http satellite project provides derivations for:
+It provides derivations for:

 * _PathMatcher_
 * _Unmarshaller_